I hope you are well. I can’t believe it’s been a year since I’ve seen you. I miss you very much.

 In addition, I gave her the opportunity to get comfortable with me.
 I asked her questions (general open-ended questions and then later more personal questions) listened to what she said, and most importantly, I didn’t judge her.

 Finally, when the time was appropriate, I wasn’t scared to make a move.
 Later, she told me that I barely touched her on our first date and that I showed no sexual interest.
-The date was 8 hours.
-That was until the last 15 minutes when she was getting ready to leave, at which point I kissed her and we ended up having sex.
+The date lasted eight hours.
+It wasn’t until the last 15 minutes when she was getting ready to leave, at which point I kissed her and we ended up having sex.

 Although I haven’t seen you in a while, I’m assuming that you still have the basics down.
 Beyond the basics, focus on the following: